 In situations where there is a single accident, witnesses and an injury that is a direct result of the incident, proving it is related to work can be straightforward.
 However, there are several scenarios where it is more complicated.

 Thus, making the connection between an illness or injury and work can be difficult when other factors unrelated to an occupation could be involved.
+Critical to compensability is whether or not a physician can provide an opinion indicating that the condition is at least in part related to the injured worker’s occupation.

 Injuries off the clock or off-site